An IKEA Home

 MULIG Clothes rack (99x152 cm)

 Simple and stable rack.
 Holds Aliff's entire set of casual clothes, and some of mine.
-I've used some white plastic clothes pegs as stoppers because I didn't like the hangers moving around and slipping down the rounded edges upon being pushed by wind from the ceiling fan.
+I used some white clothes pegs as stoppers because I didn't like the hangers slipping down the rounded edges as they get pushed by wind from the ceiling fan.

 KNAPPER Standing mirror (160 cm)